lpapailiou/neuralnetwork/README.md

 #### Genetic algorithm
 The package `geneticalgorithm` offers a convenient base for implementing the genetic algorithm easily.
 There are two interfaces to be taken care of:
-- `GeneticAlgorithmObject`: may be extended from the abstract class `GeneticAlgorithmObject` or the interface `IGeneticAlgorithmObject`.
+- `GeneticAlgorithmObject`: may be extended from the abstract class `GeneticAlgorithmObject` or implemented from the interface `IGeneticAlgorithmObject`.
 This will be the implementation for the instance being capable of acting according to NeuralNetwork inputs.
 - `GeneticAlgorithmBatch`: with this class, the genetic algorithm is implemented and executed from.
 The 'actual machine learning part' is processed within the library, and does not have to be taken care of.